QGEP/docs/en/user-guide/network-following/index.rst

   * as reach layer: vw_qgep_reach

-  * as flow time layer: your table with the reach obj_id and the flowtimes (or the values you want to sum up downstream)
+  * as flow time layer: your table with the reach obj_id and the flowtimes (or the values you want to sum-up downstream)

   * as reach id field: the field in your table that is the obj_id of the reach

-  * as Flow times field: the field in your table, that you want to sum up
+  * as Flow times field: the field in your table, that you want to sum-up

-  * as Flow times: if you let this field empty, there will be a temporary file with the resultats in your projects.
-Otherwise you can save the resultat to a vector layer.
+  * as Flow times: if you let this field empty, there will be a temporary file with the results in your projects.
+Otherwise you can save the results to a vector layer.
 .. figure:: images/flow_time_downstream_window.jpg

-* The Tool makes a downstream network search starting with the selected reach and creates for every reach a record in the (temporary) vector layer with just one field (the sum of the Flow times).
+* The tool makes a downstream network search starting with the selected reach and creates for every reach a record in the (temporary) vector layer with just one field (the sum of the Flow times).
 .. figure:: images/flow_time_downstream_result.jpg

 .. attention:: If there is more than one downstream-way, the results are wrong after the branch.